ChasVanDav/10-endangered-species-tracker/README.md

 # Eventonica

-Eventonica is a web application built with React and Express.js that allows users to manage events.
-Users can view, add, update, and delete events stored in a PostgreSQL database.
-The project demonstrates a full-stack setup, including a frontend for interacting with the event data and a backend API to handle data persistence.
+Welcome to **Eventonica**!
+This web app, crafted with React and Express.js, is your go-to tool for managing events.
+With Eventonica, you can easily add, view, update, and delete events, all thanks to a PostgreSQL database keeping everything in check.

+This project showcases a smooth full-stack setup: a snappy frontend for interacting with your events and a solid backend API ensuring your data is always in sync.

 ## Table of Contents